justunsix/garden/src/content/docs/notes/004-Data-Processing-Tech-Data-Science-Use-Cases-Microsoft-Fabric.md

 A. Structured and unstructured data as input B. Pipelines to transfer, process, use inside a data lake.
 Integrates with notebooks, Spark jobs
-C. Analzye using SQL analytics, Power BI
+C. Analyze using SQL analytics, Power BI